Published October 14 2012

 Leaky gut syndrome is a condition where the lining of the intestines is compromised.
-Normally the cells of the intestine are tight and prevent larger substances (proteins, bacteria, etc.) from passing through.
+Normally the cells of the intestine are held together by tight junctions and prevent larger substances (proteins, bacteria, etc.) from passing through.
 But when someone has a “leaky gut”, these larger molecules can now pass through the intestinal wall, and thus go into the bloodstream, where they’re not supposed to be.
 The immune system sees these molecules as being foreign, and as a result an immune system response occurs, thus resulting in inflammation.
 This potentially can trigger an autoimmune response, thus resulting in a condition such as Graves’ Disease or Hashimoto’s Thyroiditis.

-Most people don’t realize this connection between the digestive system and the immune system.
-And this is just another reason why it’s important to have a healthy digestive system, as if someone eats a lot of refined foods and sugars, or if they frequently consume foods they are allergic to, then over time this can potentially lead to a leaky gut.
+Most people don’t realize this connection between the gastrointestinal tract and the immune system.
+And this is just another reason why it’s important to have a healthy gut, as if someone eats a lot of refined foods and sugars, or if they frequently consume foods they are allergic to, then over time this can potentially lead to a leaky gut.
 This process usually takes years to occur, and many times it’s accompanied by digestive symptoms, such as bloating, gas, diarrhea, abdominal pain, and other digestive symptoms.
 Food sensitivities are also commonly caused by a leaky gut, and so if someone begins developing an intolerance to numerous foods they were once able to eat, then this is a possible sign of a gut problem.

 Other Factors Which Can Cause Leaky Gut Syndrome